RubenHalman/awesome-code-builder-extensions/README.md

 <img src="https://readme-typing-svg.demolab.com/?pause=1&size=46&color=f75c7e&center=True&width=1200&height=120&vCenter=True&lines=Please+⭐+what+you+use;Questions+can+be+asked+in+Issues" />

-_This curated list features recommended extensions for the Salesforce Code Builder, available on the [Open VSX Registry](https://open-vsx.org/), and aims to connect Trailblazers all over the world to share their learnings and experiences 💖_
+_This curated list features recommended extensions for the Salesforce Code Builder, and aims to connect Trailblazers all over the world to ask questions and share their learnings and experiences 💖_

 - [Quick Install](#quick-install)
 - [Official Salesforce Extensions](#official-salesforce-extensions)